empriselab/RCareWorld/README.md

 `./install/Windows/install_pyrcareworld.bat`

 Note on Windows you may need to install Microsoft Visual C++ 14.0 or greater using Visual Studio Installer.
+If you are confused as to how to do this, reference this tutorial: https://www.youtube.com/watch?v=yBvxsw6OOw4

 ## Ubuntu
 Run `install/Ubuntu/install_conda.sh`, and then run `install/Ubuntu/install_pyrcareworld.sh`.